rzeldent/esp32cam-rtsp/README.md

 :warning: **Please be aware that there is no password present on the stream!**

 ## Issues / Nice to know
+- The red LED on the back of the device indicates the device is not connected.
 - Sometimes after configuration a reboot is required.
   If the error screen is shown that it is unable to make a connection, first try to reboot the device,
 - When booting, the device waits 30 seconds for a connection (configurable).
-  You can make a connection to the SSID and log in using the crdentials below,
+  You can make a connection to the SSID and log in using the credentials below,
 - When connected, go to the ip of the device and, when prompted for the credentials, enter 'admin' and the AP password.
   This is a **required** field before saving the credentials,
 - When the password is lost, a fix is to completely erase the ESP32 using the ```pio run -t erase``` command.